 Mia Chung has ascended to the highest ranks of America’s pianists.
 Described as “uncommonly insightful, individualistic, lively” and “technically dazzling” by the New York Times, Ms. Chung has enjoyed great success as a recitalist, concerto soloist and chamber musician.
 In 1993, she won the Concert Artists Guild Competition and in 1997, she received the Avery Fisher Career Grant, the highest recognition for young concert artists in the United States.

 Selected by Mstislav Rostropovich for a televised collaboration at the age of 16, Ms. Chung has demonstrated a prodigious talent since her childhood.
 She possesses an exceptional understanding of and love for the works of J.S.
 Bach, Beethoven, Mozart, Mendelssohn and Schumann.
-Most recently, in a live performance of the Goldberg Variations by J.S.
+In a live performance of the Goldberg Variations by J.S.
 Bach, The Wall Street Journal compared her playing to that of Glenn Gould’s legendary recording of the same in 1955.
-Her debut recording on the Channel Classics label features Beethoven sonatas and bagatelles.
+Her debut recording on the Channel Classics label featured Beethoven sonatas and bagatelles.
 Upon selecting this recording as a "Best of the Year" for 1995, Gramophone magazine noted: "Chung's performance is inspired . . . a totally absorbing musical experience."
 A Schumann disc followed, winning the Critics Association of Korea Award for best keyboard recording of the year.
-Channel Classics released two more CDs, featuring Bach's Goldberg Variations and a second volume of Beethoven's Sonatas & Bagatelles.
+Channel Classics released two more CDs, featuring Bach's Goldberg Variations and a second volume of Beethoven's Sonatas and Bagatelles.
 In 2000, Ms. Chung premiered and recorded a work by composer Lee Hyla called Riff and Transfiguration on the Tzadik label, also to critical acclaim.

 Ms. Chung has performed extensively in North America, Europe, Asia and Central America.
-As a concerto soloist, she has appeared with orchestras such as the Baltimore Symphony, National Symphony, Alabama Symphony, New Haven Symphony, Corpus Christi Symphony, Harrisburg Symphony, Boston Pops, KBS Symphony Orchestra in Seoul, and the Seoul Philharmonic under the direction of such conductors as Leonard Slatkin, John Nelson, Andrew Litton, Murray Sidlin, David Atherton and Richard Westerfield.
-An active recitalist, known for her combinations of performance and engaging talk, Ms. Chung has performed in major concert halls around the world, including the John F. Kennedy Center for the Performing Arts in Washington, D.C., Symphony Hall in Boston, Jordan Hall in Boston, Hoam Art Hall in Seoul, Korea, the Concertgebouw in Amsterdam, Weill Recital Hall at Carnegie Hall, Carnegie Hall (Pittsburgh), the Krannert Center (U. of Illinois), the Orange County Performing Arts Center, Yokohama Festival in Japan and Alice Tully Hall at Lincoln Center.
-Chosen as an Artistic Ambassador by the United States Information Agency in 1993, Ms. Chung toured Thailand, Singapore, Tonga and the former Soviet Union, becoming the first American pianist to perform in Kazakhstan, Kirghizstan and Turkmenistan.
+As a concerto soloist, she has appeared with orchestras such as the Baltimore Symphony, National Symphony, Alabama Symphony, New Haven Symphony, Corpus Christi Symphony, Harrisburg Symphony, Boston Pops, Mainly Mozart Festival Orchestra, KBS Symphony Orchestra in Seoul, and the Seoul Philharmonic under the direction of such conductors as Leonard Slatkin, John Nelson, Andrew Litton, Murray Sidlin, David Atherton and Richard Westerfield.
+An active recitalist, known for her combinations of performance and engaging talk, Ms. Chung has performed in major concert halls around the world, including the John F. Kennedy Center for the Performing Arts in Washington, D.C., Symphony Hall in Boston, Jordan Hall in Boston, Hoam Art Hall in Seoul, Korea, the Concertgebouw in Amsterdam, Weill Recital Hall at Carnegie Hall, Carnegie Hall (Pittsburgh), the Krannert Center (University of Illinois), the Orange County Performing Arts Center, LaJolla Music Society, Yokohama Festival in Japan and Alice Tully Hall at Lincoln Center.
+Chosen as an Artistic Ambassador by the United States Information Agency in 1993, Ms. Chung toured Thailand, Singapore, Tonga and the former Soviet Union, becoming the first American pianist to perform in Kazakhstan, Kyrgyzstan and Turkmenistan.

 Mia Chung was born in Madison, Wisconsin and grew up in the Washington, D.C. area.
 She graduated magna cum laude from Harvard College and received a master's degree from Yale University and a doctorate from the Juilliard School.
 Her teachers have included Peter Serkin, Boris Berman, Raymond and Anne Hanson and George Manos.
-Since 1991, Ms. Chung was Artist-in-Residence and Professor of Music at Gordon College in Wenham, Massachusetts.
-She is currently on the faculty of the Curtis Institute of Music in Philadelphia.
+From 1991 to 2012, Ms. Chung was Artist-in-Residence and Professor of Music at Gordon College in Wenham, Massachusetts.
+In 2012, she joined the faculty of the Curtis Institute of Music in Philadelphia.